 You may think initially that solving this problem will cost extra money.
 But at a later stage, it will create more frustration and eventually you have to spend more money than you had to.

 That’s why software testing is crucial.
-When you test your software at different stages, some minor or major issues will come up.
+When you test your software solution at different stages, some minor or major issues will come up.
 Solving them right away will help you build B2B apps or B2C apps on a limited budget.

 Building software is a dream for many people.
 With hard-earned resources, we start our journey of developing it.
 But we struggle and hit dead ends when the budget runs out.
 This happens too frequently.